Gyliano van Velzen

-Gyliano Mauritzio Marvin van Velzen (born 14 April 1994) is a Dutch professional footballer who plays as a winger for Cypriot club Peyia 2014.
+Gyliano Mauritzio Marvin Jermaine Van Velzen (born 14 April 1994) is a Dutch professional footballer who plays as a winger for VVSB.
 Born in Amsterdam, he began his career with Ajax before moving to English club Manchester United as a 16-year-old in 2010.
 However, he failed to break into the Manchester United first team and after a loan spell with Belgian club Royal Antwerp, he returned to the Netherlands with Utrecht.

 Club career

 Early career

 Van Velzen began his career at Ajax at the age of 13, coming through the ranks at the club, but was not offered a professional contract.

 Manchester United

 In November 2010, he was signed by Manchester United and was placed into the Manchester United reserve team, where he spent two years, before being promoted to the senior squad.
 In August 2012, Van Velzen signed a professional contract with the club.

 Loan to Royal Antwerp

 On 31 August 2012, Van Velzen was loaned out to Royal Antwerp.
 He made his league debut on 15 September 2012, in a 1–1 home draw against Mouscron-Péruwelz.
 He scored his first goal in a 2–0 win against Brussels.
 He returned to Manchester United on 2 January 2013.